bramtayl/Justly/README.md

 ### Chords, pitched notes, and unpitched notes

-In Justly, there are three units: a "chord", a "pitched note", and an "unpitched note".
 A chord is a set of pitched and unpitched notes that begin playing simulataneously.

 Chords have the following fields, each corresponding to a column: